-The Mid-term quiz will take place on Wednesday10/22/03 in room 4-231 from 2:30 to 4:00 pm.
-There will be a recitation with quiz review on Monday 10/20/03.
+The Mid-term quiz will take place on Monday 10/24/05 in room 1-190 from 2:30 to 4:00 pm.
+There will be a recitation with quiz review on Friday 10/21/05.

-All topics up to the micro-canonical ensemble will be covered.
+All topics up to (but not including) the micro-canonical ensemble will be covered.
 The exam is 'closed book,' but if you wish you may bring a two-sided sheet of formulas.
 The enclosed exams (and solutions) from the previous years are intended to help you review the material.
-Solutions will be posted on the web-page.
+Solutions to the midterm are available in the exams section.